cbrunet/typo3-cb_foundation/Documentation/ProjectInformation.rst

 1.5.0:
     * Upgraded Foundation to 5.5.0
     * Tested compatibility with TYPO3 7.0
+    * Switched extension state to beta, since no more major changes are planned

 1.4.0: November 05, 2014
     * Upgraded Foundation to 5.4.7